hdinh95/actions/README.md

-This project is used to learn more about github actions
+This project is used to learn more about Github actions.